Eightfold way (physics)

 In physics, the eightfold way is an organizational scheme for a class of subatomic particles known as hadrons that led to the development of the quark model.
-American physicist Murray Gell-Mann and Israeli physicist Yuval Ne'eman both proposed the idea in 1961.
+The American physicist Murray Gell-Mann and the Israeli physicist Yuval Ne'eman independently and simultaneously proposed the idea in 1961.

-The name comes from Gell-Mann's (1961) paper and is an allusion to the Noble Eightfold Path of Buddhism.
+The name comes from Gell-Mann's (1961) paper, "The Eightfold Way: A theory of strong interaction symmetry."
+It is an allusion to the Noble Eightfold Path of Buddhism and was meant to be a joke.

 Background

 By 1947, physicists believed that they had a good understanding of what the smallest bits of matter were.
-There were electrons, protons, neutrons, and photons (the components that make up the vast part of everyday experience such as atoms and light) along with a handful of unstable (i.e., they undergo radioactive decay) exotic particles needed to explain cosmic rays observations such as pions, muons and hypothesized neutrino.
+There were electrons, protons, neutrons, and photons (the components that make up the vast part of everyday experience such as visible matter and light) along with a handful of unstable (i.e., they undergo radioactive decay) exotic particles needed to explain cosmic rays observations such as pions, muons and the hypothesized neutrinos.
 In addition, the discovery of the positron suggested there could be anti-particles for each of them.
 It was known a "strong interaction" must exist to overcome electrostatic repulsion in atomic nuclei.
-Not all particles are influenced by this strong force but those that are, are dubbed "hadrons", which are now further classified as mesons (middle mass) and baryons (heavy weight).
+Not all particles are influenced by this strong force; but those that are, are dubbed "hadrons"; these are now further classified as mesons (from the Greek for "intermediate") and baryons (from the Greek for "heavy").

-But the discovery of the (neutral) kaon in late 1947 and the subsequent discovery of a positively charged kaon in 1949 extended the meson family in an unexpected way and in 1950 the lambda particle did the same thing for the baryon family.
-These particles decay much slower than they are produced, a hint that there are two different physical processes involved as suggested by Abraham Pais in 1952.
-Then in 1953, M. Gell Mann and a collaboration in Japan, Tadao Nakano and Kazuhiko Nishijima, independently suggested a new conserved value now known as "strangeness" during their attempts to understand the growing collection of known particles.
+But the discovery of the neutral kaon in late 1947 and the subsequent discovery of a positively charged kaon in 1949 extended the meson family in an unexpected way, and in 1950 the lambda particle did the same thing for the baryon family.
+These particles decay much more slowly than they are produced, a hint that there are two different physical processes involved.
+This was first suggested by Abraham Pais in 1952.
+In 1953, Murray Gell-Mann and a collaboration in Japan, Tadao Nakano with Kazuhiko Nishijima, independently suggested a new conserved value now known as "strangeness" during their attempts to understand the growing collection of known particles.

-The trend of discovering new mesons and baryons would continue through the 1950s as the number of known "elementary" particles ballooned.
+The discovery of new mesons and baryons continued through the 1950s; the number of known "elementary" particles ballooned.
 Physicists were interested in understanding hadron-hadron interactions via the strong interaction.
 The concept of isospin, introduced in 1932 by Werner Heisenberg shortly after the discovery of the neutron, was used to group some hadrons together into "multiplets" but no successful scientific theory as yet covered the hadrons as a whole.
 This was the beginning of a chaotic period in particle physics that has become known as the "particle zoo" era.
-The eightfold way ended up being an important big step towards the quark model solution.
+The eightfold way represented a step out of this confusion and towards the quark model, which proved to be the solution.